-- the ASP loophole:

 - obtain a copy of some GPL'd program

 - 2 modify it

 - offer remote access to your modified version over the Net (e.g., web app, remote API, etc.)

 Does the GPL force you to redistribute the code of your modified version?
 No.